MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

 # TripPin Part 3 - Navigation Tables

 This multi-part tutorial covers the creation of a new data source extension for Power Query.
-The tutorial is meant to be done sequentially – each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.
+The tutorial is meant to be done sequentially&mdash;each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.

 In this lesson, you will:

 * Create a navigation table for a fixed set of queries
 * Test the navigation table in Power BI Desktop

 This lesson adds a navigation table to the TripPin connector created in the [previous lesson](../2-Rest/README.md).
-When our connector used the OData.Feed function ([Part 1](../1-OData/README.md)), we received the navigation table “for free”, as derived from the OData service’s $metadata document.
-When we moved to the Web.Contents function ([Part 2](../2-Rest/README.md)), we lost the built-in navigation table.
-In this lesson, we will take a set of fixed queries we created in Power BI Desktop and add the appropriate metadata for Power Query to popup the Navigator dialog for our data source function.
+When your connector used the `OData.Feed` function ([Part 1](../1-OData/README.md)), you received the navigation table “for free”, as derived from the OData service’s $metadata document.
+When you moved to the `Web.Contents` function ([Part 2](../2-Rest/README.md)), you lost the built-in navigation table.
+In this lesson, you'll take a set of fixed queries you created in Power BI Desktop and add the appropriate metadata for Power Query to popup the **Navigator** dialog for our data source function.

-Please see the [Navigation Table documentation](../../../HandlingNavigationTables.md) for more information about using nav tables.
+See the [Navigation Table documentation](../../../HandlingNavigationTables.md) for more information about using navigation tables.

 ## Defining Fixed Queries in the Connector
 A simple connector for a REST API can be thought of as a fixed set of queries, each returning a table.
 These tables are made discoverable through the connector’s navigation table.
 Essentially, each item in the navigator is associated with a specific URL and set of transformations.

-We will start by copying the queries we wrote in Power BI Desktop (in the previous lesson) into our connector file.
-Open the TripPin visual studio project, and paste the Airlines and Airports queries into the TripPin.pq file.
-We can then turn those queries into functions that take a single text parameter:
+You'll start by copying the queries you wrote in Power BI Desktop (in the previous lesson) into your connector file.
+Open the TripPin Visual Studio project, and paste the Airlines and Airports queries into the TripPin.pq file.
+You can then turn those queries into functions that take a single text parameter:

 ```
 GetAirlinesTable = (url as text) as table =>